Sachin45696/Amezify/README.md

 # Amezify
-" I have Created an Amazon clone website using HTML and CSS, replicating the popular e-commerce platform's user interface and design."

 I created an Amazon clone using HTML and CSS, replicating the popular e-commerce platform's user interface.
 This project mimics the layout and design of Amazon's homepage, featuring product listings, navigation menus, and a search bar.